minprog/pyprog/opdrachten/week7/lisp2/venglish.md

 # LISP

-> Correctly implementing this assignment with decent doctests and type hints, and a good style, will yield 1 point for this module.

 The programming language LISP is known for the many brackets that are needed to write a program.

     (defun factorial (n)